ethereum-optimism/optimism/packages/docs/src/core/src/contributing.rst

 The best open source projects are those that make contributing an easy and rewarding experience.
 We're trying to follow those best practices by maintaining a series of resources for contributors to Plasma Group repositories.

-If you're a new contributor to ``plasma-core``, please read through the following information.
+If you're a new contributor to ``@pigi/core``, please read through the following information.
 These resources will help you get started and will help you better understand what we're building.

 Contributing Guide and Code of Conduct